Musical ensemble playing classic music on various instruments while performing concert on outdoor stage

 Service Chaining

 Customers require the ability to apply policy at virtual network boundaries.
 Policies may include ACL and stateless firewalls provided within the virtual switch.
-But once you require complicated policy pieces between virtual networks, you need a more sophisticated version of policy control and orchestration called service chaining.
+However, once you require complicated policy pieces between virtual networks, you need a more sophisticated version of policy control and orchestration called service chaining.
 Service chaining applies intelligent services between traffic from one tenant to another.

 For example, if a customer requires content caching and stateful services, you must introduce additional service appliances and force next-hop traffic through these appliances.
 Once you deploy a virtual appliance, you need a scale-out architecture.